Alfredo Donnarumma: Salernitana

 On 31 August 2015, Donnarumma was sold to Salernitana.

 Empoli

 On 11 July 2017, Donnarumma was signed by Empoli from Salernitana.
 He helped Empoli win the Serie B title and achieve promotion to Serie A during the 2017–18 season, forming a prolific attacking partnership with Francesco Caputo; together, the pair scored 49 goals, finishing as the top two scorers in the league, with Donnarumma scoring 23 goals and Caputo 26.

 Brescia

 On 13 July 2018, Donnarumma signed with Brescia.
 Donnarumma won the 2018–19 Serie B title with Brescia, finishing the season as the league's top scorer with 25 goals, thus helping the club to achieve promotion to Serie A.

 On 25 August 2019, Donnarumma made his Serie A debut, also scoring his first goal in the Italian top flight, in a 1–0 away win over Cagliari.

 Ternana

 On 11 August 2021, he moved to Ternana on loan with an obligation to buy.
+On 10 August 2023, Donnarumma was loaned to Catanzaro for the season.